Bromigo-CAPK/RedM-Inventory-Image-Renaming-Tool-/README.md

 This tool is intended to make life easier when renaming inventory images on mass.
 It compares an SQL Database file with 1 or more image folders and returns exact matches or suggestions based on image file names.
-Exact matches show in green, partial matches in yellow
+Exact matches show in green

 Features: